bbauska/W3Cx-4of5-thru-May-2024/README.md

 A key that is stored as part of the stored value.
 Example: the email of a person or a student number in an object representing a student in a student store.
-It is found using *a key path*.
+It is found using <i>a key path</i>.
 An in-line key could be generated using a generator.
 After the key has been generated, it can then be stored in the value using the key path, or it can also be used as a key.